homiedopie/beberlei.de/drafts/soap_and_php_in_2014.rst

 Conclusion
 ----------

-While the full extend of SOAP and WSDL can be scary, they allow you to write servers and clients for RPC communication between servers and languages very easily.
+While the full extent of SOAP and WSDL can be scary, they allow you to write servers and clients for RPC communication between servers and languages very easily.
 If you don't need to expose your API to the webbrowser via REST/JSON, then using SOAP is a very good alternative to most of the handcrafting that is